Jimmylxue/blog/docs/article/综合技术/react官网学习.md

 this question is often asked by interview（面试）, but this question has answer in official website(官网)：here is answer as follow:

 > JSX under the hood it is transformed into plain JavaScript objects, it can’t return two objects from a function without wrapping them into an array.
 This explains why you also can’t return two JSX tags without wrapping them into another tag or a Fragment.

+## pure function

+In react version of 18, development function will call twice, some person ask some question about "how to make function just call once?" in react community.
+In fact, the answer of question is in [official website](https://react.dev/learn/keeping-components-pure).

+the docs use an chapter to explain why is this design, which is wanner developer to write pure function.

+pure function has some result when it called once or twice! pure function has a lot of benefits, that is why react designed like this!